SkoolNotes/Taproot/2020HIST201/_KBe21hist201floBittersweetIndianIndependence.md

 ## basically the division didnt go very well but britain just left it

 ## people got paranoid of their neighboors based on religion

+# costs of independence

+## millions dead in hindu-muslim violence

+## the death of the hope of a unified indian